-Each CIA contains a provision related to material breach of the CIA that can result in the entity’s exclusion from federal healthcare programs.
-CIAs traditionally define material breach as repeated or flagrant violations of any of the CIA’s obligations, failure to report a reportable event, take corrective action, or make appropriate refunds, failing to respond to a demand letter regarding stipulated penalties, and failing to engage an Independent Review Organization.
+Each CIA contains a provision related to a material breach of the CIA that can result in the entity’s exclusion from federal healthcare programs.
+CIAs traditionally define a material breach as repeated or flagrant violations of any of the CIA’s obligations, failure to report a reportable event, take corrective action, or make appropriate refunds, failing to respond to a demand letter regarding stipulated penalties, and failing to engage an Independent Review Organization.

 Avoiding Corporate Integrity Agreements

 The best way to avoid a CIA is to implement a comprehensive and proactive compliance program.
-According to the OIG the following seven components provide a solid basis upon which an entity can create a voluntary compliance program:
+According to the OIG, the following seven components provide a solid basis upon which an entity can create a voluntary compliance program:

 - Conducting internal monitoring and auditing,